MiahDrao97/iter_z/README.md

 ```

 ### Select
 Transform the elements in your iterator from one type `T` to another `TOther`.
 Takes in a function body with the following signature: `fn (T, anytype) TOther`.
 Finally, you can pass in additional arguments that will get passed in to your function.

+Be sure to call `deinit()` after you are done.
+A pointer must be created since we're creating a lightweight closure: The args need to be stored on the allocated object.
+If this is a one-time call that's local in a function, see `selectNoAlloc()`.
 ```zig
 const Allocator = @import("std").mem.Allocator;